 Doug Hoekstra is a Chicago-bred, Nashville-based writer, educated at DePaul (B.A.) and Belmont (M.Ed.) respectively.
 His first book, “Bothering the Coffee Drinkers,” appeared on the Canopic Publishing (TN) imprint in April 2006 and earned an Independent Publisher Award (IPPY) for Best Short Fiction (Bronze Medal). · As Paste Magazine noted, “Music runs like a liquid vein through these 80-proof experiences.
 Hoekstra pours it out with a Dylan-esque fervor, giving us a sputtering catalog of beauties and terrors…” Several of the selections in the book appeared in other publications, and one story, “The Blarney Stone” was nominated for a 2006 Pushcart Prize.
 A second book of Hoekstra prose, The Tenth Inning, was released independently in 2015.

-Hoekstra’s literary work has also appeared in the following online and print journals:: 20Twenty Journal, Arctic Tusk, Baseball Bard, The Big Muddy, Bouillabaisse, Brilliant Flash Fiction, Broke Bohemian, The Canopic Jar, Deep South Magazine, Dirty Chai, Door is Ajar, Edify Fiction, Elysian Fields Quarterly, Epiphany, Flying Shoes (U.K), Feminine Collective, Friday Flash Fiction, Gambling the Aisle, Hobart Pulp, Ink 19, Juke Jar, The Maverick Press, The Minneapolis Review of Baseball, On the Tracks, The Palo Alto Review, Paste Magazine, Pure Music, Second Hand Stories (w/podcast), Si Senor, Southern Hum, Spitball, Stories About Ticket Stubs, Sugar Mule, Twenty20, and Threshold (DePaul University).
+Hoekstra’s literary work has also appeared in the following online and print journals:: 20Twenty Journal, Arctic Tusk, Baseball Bard, Better than Starbuks, The Big Muddy, Bouillabaisse, Brilliant Flash Fiction, Broke Bohemian, The Canopic Jar, Deep South Magazine, Dirty Chai, Door is Ajar Magazine, Edify Fiction, Elysian Fields Quarterly, Epiphany, Flying Shoes (U.K), Feminine Collective, Fifty Word Stories, Friday Flash Fiction, Gambling the Aisle, Hobart Pulp, Ink 19, Juke Jar, The Maverick Press, The Minneapolis Review of Baseball, On the Tracks, The Palo Alto Review, Paste Magazine, Pure Music, Right Hand Pointing, Second Hand Stories (w/podcast), Si Senor, Southern Hum, Spitball, Stories About Ticket Stubs, Sugar Mule, Twenty20, Threshold (DePaul University), Trampset, Twin Cities Review

 Hoekstra’s instantly recognizable musical persona and deep talent for songcraft have also garnered years of praise from critics, djs, and fans throughout the United States and Europe.
 His gentle baritone anchors his music, setting sympathetic narratives against a backdrop of memorable melodies, wry rhythms, and subtle but unexpected arrangement touches.
 “A lot of people write songs, Hoekstra writes five minute worlds” (Wired Magazine) or “Americana’s answer to Oscar Wilde…mesmerizing both musically and lyrically” (Americana-UK).
 Take your pick.